 One-Pan Creamy Tuscan Chicken

 It doesn’t get any better than a one-pan meal.
-And while it has many positives, there is one that really stands out for me — and that is flavor!
+And while it has many positives, one aspect really stands out to me, and that is flavor!
 Building on flavors is a huge plus when using the same pan for the entire job.

-The Tuscan flavor profile shines in the sauce with herbs and spices like oregano, parsley, rosemary, thyme.
+The Tuscan flavor profile shines through in the sauce, complemented by herbs and spices such as oregano, parsley, rosemary, and thyme.

 Ingredients you’ll need to make this one-pan chicken meal:

-- To season your chicken, you’ll need paprika, black pepper, garlic powder, ground thyme, sea salt, and you’ll lightly coat the chicken with all-purpose flour.
+- To season your chicken, you’ll need paprika, black pepper, garlic powder, ground thyme, and sea salt.
+You’ll then lightly coat the chicken with all-purpose flour.

 - Fresh spinach and cherry tomatoes play double duty as your “veggies” and will provide some additional flavor and color.